allthingsclowd/docker_rpi3_python_iot_led/README.md

 The docker image can be found here: https://hub.docker.com/r/allthingscloud/rpi3-python-iot-led/

-To build the dockerfile on a raspberry pi 3 :
+To build the dockerfile on a raspberry pi 3 after cloning this repository:
 ```bash
 docker image build --tag allthingscloud/rpi3-python-iot-led -f Dockerfile .
 ```